flutter/flutter/engine/src/flutter/testing/ios/IosUnitTests/README.md

 testing/run_tests.py [--type=objc]
 ```

-After the `ios_flutter_test` target is built you can also run the tests inside
+After the `ios_test_flutter` target is built you can also run the tests inside
 of Xcode with `testing/ios/IosUnitTests/IosUnitTests.xcodeproj`.
 If you
 modify the test or under-test files, you'll have to run `run_tests.py` again.